Azure VM Series Retirement 2028: Affected VMs and Migration

 BurstableB-series v1

-If your VM size shows B2s or B2ms, you are already using the newer B-series v2 platform and are not impacted by the 2028 retirement.
+If your VM size shows “v2” at the end, it is on the newer generation and is not affected by the 2028 retirement.

 Is Your Azure VM at Risk?
 How to Check in 30 Seconds